kwat32/projects/README.md

 # projects# KeyLogger
-its a keylogger for windows which sends an email with all the keys logged.
+It is a keylogger for windows which sends an email with all the keys logged.
 Written in c# using visual studio 2015 community edition. if some can modify it for reading from config.xml file so that email and password can be set using this file and also the time delay for each file.